FAQs

 Students requesting deferrals prior to their SSP decision deadlines should refrain from paying the $500 tuition deposit until their deferral request has been processed.
 Students requesting deferrals after the decision deadline must pay the $500 deposit and should understand that, in the event of a denial of their request, the deposit is non-refundable.
 This is also true for students who pay the deposit in advance of the decision deadline before waiting for their deferral request to be processed.

-Students whose deferral requests are denied must either matriculate in the semester for which they were offered admission or forfeit their offer of admission and reapply at a later date.
+Students whose deferral requests are denied must matriculate in the semester for which they were offered admission.
+Those who do not matriculate and forfeit their offer of admission will be required to reapply for a later date.

 The form to request a deferral is located on the Graduate School website.